Skip to Content

 The statue of President Salvador Allende in Plaza de la Constitución

 By far the best way to get to know Santiago is just to get out and explore it!
 That’s why we love this bus, cable car, and funicular tour that takes you all over the city.
-Plus, with over 1,300 5-star reviews (see them here!) we aren’t the only ones who think this is a worthwhile experience.

-Think of this tour as a hop-on hop-off bus, but it also includes riding the cable car and funicular.
+Think of this tour as a hop-on, hop-off bus, but it also includes riding the cable car and funicular.
 For those unfamiliar, a funicular is a funky outdoor elevator that helps locals get around the hilly city.
 They are actually pretty fun to ride and give fantastic views from up above.

 There are 10 stops along this route, and the buses come every hour.
 So you can get off the bus and explore to your heart’s content, then catch the next bus.
 Some of the big-ticket places you’ll explore include Patio Bellavista, Cerro San Cristobal, Plaza de Armas, Cerro Santa Lucía, and even more iconic Santiago sights.